WillianFuks/PySpark-RecSys/README.md

 ## Getting Started
 This repository is built to implement the algorithm DIMSUM on a set of data containing customers interactions on products for a given web commerce.

 The folder `data` was implemented so to manipulate data that is used as input for the algorithm.
-It follows already a pre-defined schema that transforms data from Google BigQuery GA data to the specified schema (and saves results to a user input specified URI, as will further be discussed in soon.
+It follows already a pre-defined schema that transforms data from Google BigQuery GA data to the specified schema (and saves results to a user input specified URI, as will further be discussed below.

 The main folder of this repository is `spark_jobs` where you'll find the main algorithm implemented, specifically, the file `spark_jobs/neighbor.py`.